nota/mouse-hover-visible/README.md

-# Key focus visible
+# Hover visible

-This library allows you to show CSS `:focus` pseudo-class only when triggered by the keyboard.
+This library allows you to show CSS `:hover` pseudo-class only when triggered by the mouse.

-Alternatively, `:focus-visible` [polyfill](https://www.npmjs.com/package/focus-visible) is available.
-Here are advantages compared to the polifill:

-- Easy to debug the stylesheets on Chrome.
+There are several ways to achieve this goal.
+Advantages of our aproach is:

+- Works on the device that has **both** mouse and touch panel.
-- Works well with React or Vue since it doesn't change the DOM of each element.
+- Works well with Sass compiler.
-- Code is simpler.

-Detailed behavior:

-- Works well when the focus is returned after you close the modal/dropdown by the mouse or keyboard.
+- We can hide the hover style when focus is changed by the keyboard.
-- Works well when the focus is given programmatically.

-In both cases, we remember the last used input device to focus, and if it was a keyboard, focus is shown, if it was a pointing device, focus is not shown.

 ### Install